↑

 • Carolina Gold Tomatoes would give you a gorgeous dressing, both in color and flavor.
 They are sweet and low in acid.

-Cherokee purple tomatoes have a slightly sweet and smoky flavor, so I added smoked paprika to bring out the smokiness and a little oregano for an earthy, floral flavor.
-You can leave out the smoked paprika in this dressing, and it will be just as delicious!
+Cherokee purple tomatoes have a slightly sweet and smoky flavor, so I added smoked paprika to bring out the smokiness and a little oregano for an earthy, floral taste.

 How to Make Tangy Tomato Vinaigrette